My talk on the Evolution of our Plant-based dietary guidelines created much discussion at the Low Carb Universe event in Mallorca last week.

 I am starting with the LMEd Collaborative - Lifestyle Medicine Education Collaborative because it is the current intersection of 'Exercise is Medicine™' and 'Lifestyle Medicine' with major implications on the future of our healthcare.

-While I wholeheartedly agree with the basic premise of movement and good nutrition for the best health outcomes, I am concerned that these two entities are going to influence medical education and in turn, our future dietary and health guidelines with their bias.
-The risk is deflecting concerns away from the harms of sugary drinks/processed food/cereals/soy and grains, and 'silencing' those who speak out on the benefits of Low Carbohydrate Healthy Fats principles... through licensure laws and threat of regulation.
+While I wholeheartedly agree with the basic premise of the Lifestyle Medicine movement and the concept of good nutrition and exercise for the best health outcomes, I am concerned that these two entities are going to influence medical education and in turn, our future dietary and health guidelines with their bias.
+The risk is deflecting concerns away from the harms of sugary drinks and processed food/cereals/soy and grains, while 'silencing' those who speak out on the benefits of Low Carbohydrate Healthy Fats principles... through licensure laws, and threat of regulation if these guidelines become Strict Rule-Books, as Gary has experienced.

 The LMEd Collaborative was co-founded by Dr Edward (Eddie) Phillips, Harvard Medical School’s Institute of Lifestyle Medicine, and Dr Jennifer Trilk University of South Carolina School of Medicine, Greenville, in 2013.
 Both are on the Advisory Board of Exercise is Medicine™ and have been heavily involved in incorporating Exercise is Medicine™, and now Lifestyle Medicine, into medical school curriculum.